bibliotheque-microservice/livres/Readme.md

 *   **Service not starting**: If Docker Compose reports errors or the Flask app does not start, check the logs to ensure that MariaDB is up and that the wait-for-it.sh script successfully connected to the database before Flask starts.

+Note: attach a shell with vscode to see the logs look the folder logs